telenovelachuan/major_leagues/README.md

 7. use train_test_split to split final dataset into training and testing data

 # Build regression models
-Tried 4 regression models on the training dataset, with k-fold cross validation(cv set to 3 here). models used:
+Tried 4 regression models on the training dataset, with k-fold cross validation(cv set to 5). models used:

 1. Linear Regression